According to the visual effects artists, Ego's planet contains one trillion polygons, and is considered to be the biggest visual effect ever made.

-Dave Bautista's Drax makeup took only ninety minutes to apply, down from four hours for the first film.
-However, he would have to sit in a sauna at the end of the day to get the makeup off.
+Dave Bautista's Drax make-up took 90 minutes to apply, down from three hours for the first film.
+However, he would have to sit in a sauna at the end of the day to get the make-up off.

-Prop master Russell Bobbitt had difficulty finding the cassette decks used in the first film and all of the Sony Walkman headphones they found were broken.
-Bobbitt contacted Sony to see if they had any available for filming, which they did not, so he eventually created six from scratch.
+Prop Master Russell Bobbitt had difficulty finding the cassette decks used in the first film, and all of the Sony Walkman headphones they found were broken.
+Bobbitt contacted Sony to see if they had any available for filming.
+They didn't, so he eventually created six from scratch.

 James Gunn choreographed and served as the motion-capture model for Groot's dance during the opening credits sequence.
 It took the visual effects team nearly two years to complete the CG rendering of the scene for the final film.

-Director James Gunn revealed that he and Kevin Feige wanted David Bowie to appear in a cameo before his death on January 10, 2016.
+James Gunn revealed that he and producer Kevin Feige wanted David Bowie to appear in a cameo before his death on January 10, 2016.

-In the comics, Mantis is human, and acquired her skills by living with the Kree.
-James Gunn chose to make her an alien in the film because he wanted Peter Quill to be the only one of the main characters to come from Earth.
+In the comics, Mantis was human, and acquired her skills by living with the Kree.
+James Gunn chose to make her an alien in the film because he wanted Peter Quill to be the only one main character to come from Earth.

 After many rumors, Karen Gillan reprised her role as Nebula without shaving her head.

-Chris Pratt said that he found the workout regimen for his shirtless scene much easier compared to the first film, because he was already in great shape going into the film.
-For Guardians of the Galaxy (2014), Pratt was sixty pounds overweight when he started working out.
-For this film, however, he said he had maintained his buff physique acquired from the first film.
+Chris Pratt said that he found the workout regimen for his shirtless scene much easier than the one in the first film, because he was already in great shape going into the film.
+For Guardians of the Galaxy (2014) Pratt was 60 pounds overweight when he started working out.
+For this film, however, he said he had maintained the buff physique acquired from the first film.

 This sequel was announced a week before the release of Guardians of the Galaxy (2014) at San Diego Comic-Con 2014.

-Director James Gunn clearly stated that this sequel would not set up Avengers: Infinity War.
+James Gunn clearly stated that this sequel would not set up Avengers: Infinity War (2018).

 In the comics, Mantis is half-German and half-Vietnamese.
 She is portrayed in the film by Pom Klementieff, who has a South Korean mother and a French-Russian father.